top of page

 Janey Moffat

-Janey Moffat is a community artist who combines fabric, paper and stitch with drawing, painting and mark-making.
+Janey is a visual artist who combines fabric, paper and stitch with drawing, painting and mark-making.
 Her work is deeply affected by her youth growing up in the Troubles of Northern Ireland, exploring trauma and healing.

 photo of Sam Baldwin